bseverns/perceptual-drift/README.md

 # Perceptual Drift — Audience‑Controlled FPV Installation

 Perceptual Drift is a participatory drone‑based installation where **audience motion** modulates **FPV drone** behavior and **live video processing**.
 It centers shared authorship: many bodies → probabilistic control → drones that “drift” perceptually.
-The installation leans on **DIY‑friendly stacks**: Betaflight micro‑drones, Raspberry Pi video processing (GStreamer/OBS), OpenFrameworks/Processing for gesture tracking, and an OSC→MSP control bridge.
+The installation leans on **DIY‑friendly stacks**: Betaflight micro‑drones, Raspberry Pi video processing (GStreamer/OBS), Processing for gesture tracking, and an OSC→MSP control bridge.
 Optional **Teensy DSP/LED** layers extend visual/sonic feedback.
 Think of it as an unholy jam session between [Betaflight](https://betaflight.com/), [Processing](https://processing.org/), [GStreamer](https://gstreamer.freedesktop.org/), and [python-osc](https://pypi.org/project/python-osc/) with a splash of [Mozzi](https://sensorium.github.io/Mozzi/) and [CrazySwarm2](https://crazyswarm.readthedocs.io/).

 > **No breadcrumbs?
 No problem.** This README tries to be the missing field manual.
 Every subsystem below includes links, inspiration, and what to Google when things melt down.